Table of Contents

 Diagnosing the Cancer

-Hoarseness of 3 weeks and not improving is an important point in the history of the disease.
+Hoarseness of 3 weeks that does not improve is an important point in the history of the disease.
 Examination of the neck is important to find palpable lymph nodes.
-Following investigations need to be done:
+The following investigations need to be done:

 Appearance of the lesion can be ulcerative (infrahyoid epiglottic involvement), exophytic (suprahyoid epiglottic involvement), or nodular (glottis).

 Vocal cords may be fixed showing invasion or involvement of the recurrent laryngeal nerve.

 - Chest x-ray to investigate any associated lung disease and mediastinal lymph nodes